 Since a Democracy can only work when the people are informed and vote, C.O.P.E.'s primary functions are to provide year-round programs of political education for union members and to conduct statewide non-partisan registration and get-out-the-vote campaigns.
 Indeed, at each election we help thousands of previously non-voting union members and their families to register, then to exercise their franchise to vote.
 The C.O.P.E. staff prepares leaflets, posters and research materials for elections including voting records on key issues of all state legislators and the state Congressional Delegation.

-Hawaiʻi's C.O.P.E. cooperates with the national C.O.P.E. and conforms to its policies but is not a branch or subsidiary of national C.O.P.E..
-The Hawai'i State C.O.P.E. makes its own endorsements of candidates for Governor, U.S. Senators, U.S. Representatives, Hawaiʻi State Senators and Representatives and other state and county officers.
+Hawaiʻi's C.O.P.E. cooperates with the national C.O.P.E. and conforms to its policies but is not a branch or subsidiary of the national C.O.P.E.
+The Hawai'i State C.O.P.E. makes its own endorsements of candidates for Governor, U.S. Senators, U.S. Representatives, Hawaiʻi State Senators and Representatives, and other state and county officers.

-The sole endorsement at the national level comes in presidential contests and is made by the General Board of the AFL-CIO, then implemented by national C.O.P.E. in cooperation with state and central labor council C.O.P.E.s.
+The sole endorsement at the national level comes in presidential contests and is made by the General Board of the AFL-CIO, then implemented by the national C.O.P.E. in cooperation with state and central labor council and C.O.P.E.